Listen to My Song

-Listen to My Song (Spanish: Escucha mi canción) is a 1959 Spanish musical film directed by Antonio del Amo and starring Joselito, Luz Márquez and Jesús Tordesillas.
+Listen to My Song (Spanish: Escucha mi canción) is a 1959 Spanish musical film directed by Antonio del Amo, starring Joselito, Luz Márquez and Jesús Tordesillas.

 The film's sets were designed by Sigfrido Burmann.

 Synopsis

 A poor boy with a great voice get on a television show.
 His real mother watches him and deeply knows that he is her son; then, there is a happy ending.